 Some changes are coming to physical therapy and occupational therapy under an L&I claim.
 The Department of Labor and Industries (L&I) issued a news bulletin earlier this week.
 In the bulletin, L&I announced it’s debuting a new progress report for physical and occupational therapy.
 The progress report form can be found on the L&I website.
+The importance of the report is that it will allow to track the worker’s improvement much better.

 What is changing?